detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 ### Response

-The API will reply with an appropriate status code and return JSON with `ok` indicating successful scoring and range search, a strength estimation `score` of 0 through 4 per `zxcvbn`, and `pwned` matches, indicating the number times the input appears in the `haveibeenpwned` database.
+The API will reply with an appropriate status code and a JSON body, with `ok` indicating successful scoring and range search, a strength estimation `score` of 0 through 4 per `zxcvbn`, and `pwned` matches, indicating the number times the input appears in the `haveibeenpwned` database.

 ```javascript
 // pwned password